PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Weapons.md

+# Suggestion: Shooting at elevated targets
+To find the direct distance of a target that is at a vertical incline or decline to the shooter, add half the shortest distance of the right triangle to the longest distance.
+This is unnecessary for high ratio triangles.

 # Automatic Fire
 if the attacker obtains a success on his attack test, the number of bullets for which he rolls to see if it hit or not is limited to his margin of success, up to the maximum equal to the number of bullets.